 |Planning a raid with the commander.
 Several pilots won the top Soviet honor, "Hero of the Soviet Union," which among other things carried a lifetime pension.|

-Some thirty women died during their missions; they carried no parachutes and in general flew so low that such would have been useless anyway.
+Some thirty women died during their missions; they carried no parachutes and, in general, flew so low that parachutes would have been useless anyway.
 The Germans were so impressed that they set up their own similar unit during the war, and the North Koreans continued the practice during the Korean conflict.

 |Captain Marina Raskova, Soviet Pilot and Navigator, one of the first women, awarded Hero of Soviet Union (1912-1943).|